Pablo Martinez Alcaraz

 Research

-My doctoral research at TU Delft explores how occupant preferences can inform the design and operation of responsive building systems.
-I investigate how people perceive and use smart controls, which factors shape comfort and acceptance, and how building automation can become more adaptive, transparent, and human-centred.
+My doctoral research explores how occupant preferences can inform the design and operation of responsive building systems.
+I investigate how occupants perceive and use smart controls.
+I examine which factors shape comfort and acceptance.
+I study how building automation can become more adaptive, transparent, and human-centred.

 Core themes